TheHive-Project/CortexDocs/analyzer_requirements.md

 ### Requirements

 To configure the responder, provide the URL of the platform as a value for the `falconapi_url` parameter, the api user as the `falconapi_user`parameter and the api key as the `falconapi_key` parameter.

+### KnowBe4
+This responder will allow the integration between TheHive/Cortex and KnowBe4's User Events API.
+If a mail observable is tagged with a specified tag, corresponding to the responder's configuration, (e.g. phished), then the associated user will have a custom event added to their profile in KnowBe4.

+#### Requirements
+You must provide:

+- an API key as a value for the `api_key` parameter to access the User Events API.
+API documentation to retreive your key is located at [User Event API ](https://developer.knowbe4.com/events/#tag/Introduction)
+- the appropriate `base_url` parameter dependent on your geographic location.
+More information available at [User Events API](https://developer.knowbe4.com/events/#tag/Base-URL)
+- the appropriate `hive_url` parameter so that TheHive case can be referenced in the KnowBe4 Users' Timeline
+- the appropriate `event_type` parameter so that Cortex can create the correct type of event in the Users' timeline.
+[User Events API](https://developer.knowbe4.com/events/#tag/Event-Types).

 ### Umbrella Blacklister